flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 **When will feature XYZ come?**

 As the development of the FlyByWire projects is community-driven, we do not enforce delivery timelines on our volunteer developers.
 We value high-quality, polished releases over frequent and quickly-released ones, which means some features might take time to land in a publicly-available build.
 Rest assured that our developers and contributors are working hard on making every FlyByWire project as bug-free and feature-complete as possible, but that we are not able to provide release dates or estimates for a certain feature/fix.
-We encourage community contributions for developing new features too so everyone in the community can benefit from the community work.
+We encourage community contributions to develop new features too so everyone in the community can benefit from the community work.
 If there is a feature that you would like to see added to the project more quickly, don’t be afraid to ask for help to learn how to start developing it in our discord.

 **What about a native 2024 version of the A32NX?**